alexljamin/damonbauer.me/_posts/2015-07-28-migrating-from-es3-es5-es6.md

 1. **Clutter.** Adding an extra variable assignment adds code and forces context switching.
 2. **It looks/feels wrong.** I could use `self` instead of `that`, but that doesn't solve the larger problem.
-3. **I haven't seen it used lately.** The biggest reason is wanted to change this is because I don't see this sort of code used much any more.
-I kept thinking "there has be better ways of doing this".
+3. **I haven't seen it used lately.** The biggest reason I wanted to change this is because I don't see this sort of code used much any more.
+I kept thinking "there has to be better ways of doing this".

 ##Improved Using ES5
 Along with ES5 came [loads of new methods][2], one of which is `Function.prototype.bind()`.
 From the [MDN docs][3]:

 >The `bind()` method creates a new function that, when called, has its `this` keyword set to the provided value.

 Ben Howdle [explains `bind` way better than I could][4] over at Smashing Magazine.
-For now, lets look my example and see how `bind` changes it:
+For now, let's look at the previous example and see how `bind` changes it:

 {% highlight js %}
 var setup = function() {